Magnus-Nielsen/VIVE/README.md

 # VIVE
-Course repository for a course taught at VIVE – Det Nationale Forsknings- og Analysecenter for Velfærd
+Course repository for a course taught at VIVE – Det Nationale Forsknings- og Analysecenter for Velfærd.
+The course can be accessed through this [webpage](https://magnus-nielsen.github.io/VIVE/).